NickSeagull/my-windows/README.md

 - Install BoxStarter with `. { iwr -useb https://boxstarter.org/bootstrapper.ps1 } | iex; Get-Boxstarter -Force`
 - Run the BoxStarter script of this repo with `Install-BoxstarterPackage -PackageName https://raw.githubusercontent.com/NickSeagull/my-windows/master/boxstarter/System-Init.ps1 -DisableReboots`

+The apps listed in this repo follow the following convention:

+* ✅ The app is successfully automated with BoxStarter
+* ⚠ The app needs to be installed manually

 ## Privacy

 Yes, Windows 10 still is far behind MacOS regarding privacy.
 Luckily ShutUp10 exists: